 Digital identity is the primary key to gaining access to any resources as it contains users’ information.
 Managing identification focuses on the processes and mechanisms involved in verifying the identity of individuals, devices, and services within an organization.
 On the other hand, authentication management includes the management of user accounts, authentication methods, and access control policies.

 In ANU data breach, attackers had access to the university’s infrastructure through credentials, gained from spear-phishing emails, of people with high levels of access.
 Thus, the university can prevent this by increasing the level of identity and device authentication with access control services.
-This service includes identification, authentication, and accountability.
+This service includes identification, authentication, authorization, and accountability.
 Identification is the first step of the access control process, which asserts the identity of users based on its guideline (Witcher, 2023).
 The following step is to verify identity, three factors of single-factor authentication are based on: knowledge (password), ownership (OTP), characteristics (fingerprint).
 Some multifactor authentication (MFA) solutions organizations can consider are implementing protocols, like Kerberos or SESAME, and using CAPTCHA.
 However, some hackers might be able to get over the authentication mentioned above, so additional session management is suggested (Witcher, 2023).
 This helps manage users’ action and detect illegitimate users, and a method to terminate the session is using frequent re-authentication.

 Implementing those security measures benefits organizations in many ways.
 First, the MFA enhances protection for the university in general and for each student, faculty as well (Winbuzzer.com, 2021).
 It also includes a warning system to alert possible breaches so a defensive solution can be made on time.
 Secondly, re-authentication makes sure that the user remains the same person after a period of time so hackers can’t access the resource even if the user forgets to logout.
 Moreover, it includes stronger authentication policies and helps eliminate the threat of on-premises security.